Ephenia/Pokeclicker-Scripts/README.md

 **• Auto Mine** - This will turn the Auto Miner On/Off.
 The Auto Miner uses bombs to automatically mine.<br>
 **• Auto Small Restore** - This will automatically use Small Restores as well as buy them while it's active (only when Auto Mine is running).
 It will also only ever buy them when you have 0 Small Restores and when they cost 30,000 (base price).
 Knowing that, this is best used anywhere you can one-shot Pokémon (so the price penalty in the Shop is constantly decreasing).<br>
 **• 1st Input Field** - Here you can enter a money value at which Small Restores should stop Auto Buying.
 This will help you not drain your money.<br>
 **• 2nd Input Field** - This is basically an Auto Skipper.
-You can enter the minimum value of items you would like to look for in new layers.
-If there are fewer items in a layer than your desired input, it will be skipped (if you have any skips available).
+You can enter the minimum number of items you would like to look for in new layers.
+If there are fewer items in a layer than your desired input, it will be skipped (if you have any skips available).<br>
+**• 3rd Input Field** - Another version of the Auto Skipper for diamonds.
+You can enter the minimum diamond value you would like to look for in new layers.
+When you have skips available, the Auto Miner will start each layer with a survey to decide whether to mine it.

 As of 1.1 this also includes 2 more additional features into the Treasures tab of the Underground as shown below:<br>